 In March 1990 a Group was formed to contribute in whatever way possible to the protection and development of the Forest Farm Country Park and the Glamorganshire Canal Local Nature Reserve and Forest Farm, and to promote the study of flora and fauna in their natural habitat.

 The Friends group is a not-for-profit organisation run by a committee of volunteers and governed by our constitution.
-We work with the Community Park Rangers to protect and maintain Forest Farm and the remains of the Glamorganshire Canal.
+We work with the Community Park Rangers to protect, maintain and improve Forest Farm and the remains of the Glamorganshire Canal.

 The Nature Reserve, situated in Whitchurch Cardiff, was formed in 1967 and includes the last remaining stretch of the former Glamorganshire canal, which ran from Merthyr Tydfil to Cardiff.
 The canal still holds fresh water of a high enough quality to provide a good hunting ground for kingfishers, herons and many others species.

 The majority of the woodland is beech and oak with several trees being over 200 years old.
 Long Wood and the canal are designated as a Site of Special Scientific Interest (SSSI).

 Over the years the Friends, working with Cardiff Council, have created a series of ponds, scrapes and wetlands which encouraged water-loving birds to feed and nest on them.
 These can be viewed from two bird hides.
 A winter-feeding area for birds was established in 2001 and is very popular.

 Forest Farm is under constant threat from developments on its borders, so an essential part of the Friends’ work over the years has been either stopping them where possible, or working constructively to get significant concessions from the developers.